Thibaudpmx/Virtual_tumor_publication/README.md

 + **0_Lindner_model_PaSM_config.R:** includes the RxODE-formated modified Lindner model, along with PaSM configuration information (eg, monotonic parameter attribution),
 + **1_1_Virtual_Cells_Generation.R** uses [PaSM algorithm](https://github.com/Thibaudpmx/PaSM) to generate Virtual Cells and compute their fate (death or survival) under all 79 different drug exposure set-ups,
 + **1_2_Rearrange_VC_files.R** performs several manipulations with previously generated VCs, especially attributing them in 'bags', and selecting a single VC per bag depending on the number of drugs to consider.
-These Celltheques/main outputs of the two VC's related scripts are directly provided  in the folder 'Virtual_Cells/one_per_bag_combined' (other generated files were too voluminous to commit) for you can run the next scripts without the need to complete this time-consuming VCs generation,
+These celltheques/main outputs of the two VC scripts are directly provided  in the folder 'Virtual_Cells/one_per_bag_combined' (other generated files were too voluminous to commit) for you can run the next scripts without the need to complete this step,
 + **2_Virtual_Tumor_objects.R** contains the main function to create, calibrate and evaluate/plot the virtual tumors (coded as R6 object).
 This script is not made to be manipulated, but used in the next one,
 + **3_Virtual_Tumor_Calibration.R** is the main script in which Virtual tumor are created and calibrated.
 The outputs of this script (the calibrated virtual tumors) are provided in the folder 'calibrated_VT',
 + **4_agent_based_model_Fig6.R**, **4_cell_composition_fig5.R** and **4_other_figures_article_vt.R** are the three scripts used to generate the manuscript's figures, including the heterogeneity analyses of the calibrated virtual tumors (fig5) and minimal-ABM attempts (fig 6).
 These 3 files are independent (no particular order to be used) and are using the final calibrated VTs already provided in this repository.